Tea and trading rooms vanish as Chinese brokerages move upmarket

 Draft rules from the China Securities Regulatory Commission published earlier this year specifically encourage brokerages to leave "on-site trading services" out of new outlet plans.

-In most developed economies, institutions generate the bulk of stock trades, said Oliver Rui, finance professor at China Europe International Business School in Shanghai, but in China individuals are still responsible for 99 percent of accounts and 60 percent of transactions, and yet tend towards rumor-mongering and herd behavior.
+In most developed economies, institutions generate the bulk of stock trades, said Oliver Rui, finance professor at China Europe International Business School in Shanghai, but in China individuals are still responsible for 99 percent of accounts and 60 percent of transactions, and yet tend towards rumour-mongering and herd behaviour.

 "Individuals do not have the ability or the incentive to differentiate good firms from bad, which is the role of capital markets," he said.